Peritract/penguin-prediction/README.md

 ## Rationale

-This is not a very complex project or an example of best practice; it's intended as a teaching aide to demonstrate the core concepts of model use and API creation.
+This is not a very complex project or an example of best practice; it's intended as a teaching aid to demonstrate the core concepts of model use and API creation.